Sequential Bayesian inference for static parameters in dynamic state space models: CONCLUSION

-A method of fast sequential parameter estimation for dynamic state space models has been proposed and compared to two alternatives: the integrated nested Laplace approximation, and a particle filter.
-In all the examples that we consider, INLA proved the most accurate but the slowest.
-Our method achieved similar accuracy to the particle filter but was always faster.
-It is also worth noting that our method does not suffer from issues of degeneracy that affect the particle filter \citep{Doucet:2009aa}.
+A method of sequential static parameter estimation for generalized dynamic state space models has been proposed and compared to multiple alternative approaches, both online and offline.
+Our method achieved similar accuracy to the offline methods in almost all the examples provided and usually performed better than the particle filter.
+Furthermore, it does not suffer from usual scenarios of degeneracy.

 Our method has several appealing properties.
-It can be applied to models with a non-Gaussian latent process, and so is more general than INLA.
-However it does make use of INLA for initialization and therefore does perform better when the process is Gaussian.
-It is a very flexible framework in that any filtering and prediction algorithm, not just those used here, can be plugged in as the approximations $\tilde{p}(x_T | \mathbf{y}_{1:T-1},\theta)$ and $\tilde{p}(x_T | \mathbf{y}_{1:T}, \theta)$.
-The dynamic grid updating by log-linear interpolation is fast, simple and seems to work well, at least in the examples described in the paper; many alternative interpolation methods could be implemented once this approach fails to be sufficiently accurate.
-Marginal filtering and prediction are quick to compute from the approximations as
+It can be applied to models with a non-Gaussian state process, and so is more general than INLA.
+When the underlying process is Gaussian, it can make use of INLA for a good initialization.
+It is a very flexible framework in that any filtering and prediction algorithm, not just those used here, can be plugged in as the approximations for posterior predictive or filtering distributions.
+Dynamic grid updating by tensor product splines is fast, simple and seems to work well, at least in the examples described in the paper; many alternative interpolation methods could be implemented once this approach fails to be sufficiently accurate.
+Finally, the algorithm is trivially parallelizable over the grid; the computation of $\tilde{p}(\theta_j| \mathbf{y}_{1:T})$ at each $\theta_j$ is completely independent.